 Several of Stephen King's other novels are connected to the Dark Tower series, and some of them have been adapted into films.
 They have all featured actors from the various Star Trek series.
 The earliest novel with such a connection was Salem's Lot.
 The first film adaptation featured Julie Cobb, who appeared in the original Star Trek series.
-The 2003 remake featured Cobb's former husband, James Cromwell, who played the crossover character Father Callahan, and had appeared in First Contact (1996).
+The 2003 remake featured Cobb's former husband, James Cromwell, who played the crossover character Father Callahan, and had appeared in Star Trek: First Contact (1996).
 The Stand (1994) featured Ray Walston, who appeared on an episode of Star Trek: The Next Generation (1987); and Miguel Ferrer, who appeared in Star Trek III: The Search for Spock (1984).
 Hearts in Atlantis (2001) featured Anton Yelchin, whose final film role was in Star Trek: Beyond (2016), opposite Idris Elba.

 Idris Elba appeared the previous year in Star Trek: Beyond (2016) opposite the late Anton Yelchin.
 Yelchin had appeared in Hearts in Atlantis (2001), which was also based on a Stephen King novel with connections to the Dark Tower series: Anthony Hopkins's character appears in the final novel of the series, and notes that Jake Chambers could easily have been a "twinner" for Bobby Garfield.
 Elba also appeared opposite Hopkins in Thor (2011).